Sugandha-github/Sugandha19/README.md

 ### About Me

-I'm a VLSI enthusiast working across the digital and analog design flow — from RTL and verification to CMOS-level analog blocks.
-I enjoy building things from first principles, whether that's a self-checking testbench or a PRNG built out of cellular automata rules.
+I'm a VLSI enthusiast working across the digital and analog design flow.

 ### Technical Skills